 The quotation in the title is from Korean Zen master Kyong Ho (1849-1912).
 I was so inspired by his gem of wisdom that I decided to look for what others have said about health.
-To my great disappointment, all I found were quotations that fell into two categories, both of which were decidedly uninspiring!
+To my great disappointment, all I found were quotations that fell into two categories, both of which were decidedly uninspiring.

-First, there were the many quotations we’ve heard over and over that tell us that if we’ll just do this or do that, good health will be ours.
+First, there were the many quotations we’ve heard over and over that tell us that if we’d just do this or do that, good health could be ours.
 “Early to bed and early to rise, makes a man healthy, wealthy, and wise.”
 With all due respect, Mr. Franklin, I believe you were mistaken.
 And, this famous proverb: “An apple a day keeps the doctor away.”
 I don’t think so.

-I was so discouraged by the many quotations in this vein that I put away my search for a while.
+I was so discouraged by the many quotations in this vein that I put aside my search for a while.
 But, still inspired by Kyong Ho’s 100-year-old “Make good medicine from the suffering of illness,” I went looking again for quotations about health and found a few–just a few—that I thought were well worth sharing:

 “Be not slow to visit the sick.” —Ecclesiastes

 "Measure your health by your sympathy with morning and Spring. " —Henry David Thoreau

 What a relief to find Thoreau’s words after reading dozens of quotations telling me to measure my health by what I eat or drink, or what time I go to bed at night and get up in the morning.
 I take chronic illness and pain as my starting points and, from there, try to make the best life I can for myself.
 This doesn’t mean I’ve stopped looking for treatments that might help (and, hey, if that apple a day is helping you, keep eating it).
 But I can do both—simultaneously try to improve my health and measure it by my sympathy with morning and Spring.